Narberth, Pembrokeshire: Facilities and attractions

 The Bloomfield House Community Centre, a Community association and a registered charity is in Narberth.
+Other attractions near to Narberth include Blackpool Mill, at the highest tidal reach of the River Cleddau, where Eurasian otters and other wildlife may be seen, and Oakwood Theme Park.

 Narberth was named one of the best places to live in Wales in 2017.

-There are 70 listed buildings in Narberth community.
+There are 70 listed buildings in Narberth.

+Demographics

+Narberth was recorded as having a population of roughly 4,100.
+Of this, 35.6% were between the ages of 50 and 74, below the county average of 36.3%.
+The largest ethnic group in Narberth is White who make up 97.1% of the population, below the county average of 97.6%, with the second largest being Asian/Asian British with 1.3%, above the county average of 0.9%.
+The largest religious group in Narberth is No religion with 47% of the population, above the county average of 43%, with the second largest being Christian with 46.1% of the population, below the county average of 48.8%.

 Events

 Narberth Food Festival has taken place on the fourth weekend of September every year since 1998.
 The festival features celebrity chefs, cookery demonstrations, music, entertainment and children's activities.

 Narberth Civic Week is held during the last full week of July and includes a parade through the town to one of the churches, where a service is held to welcome the newly appointed Mayor.
 In 2008, the Civic Service was held in the grounds of Narberth Castle for the first time.
 During Civic Week, there are various activities arranged for children, families and visitors to the town.
 The culmination of Civic Week is the annual Carnival Day Parade, a tradition dating back over 100 years.
 Narberth's Winter Carnival, held in December, was revived in 2009, after a break of 4 years.

 The town is also home to the Narberth A Cappella Voice Festival, which began in 2008 and is described as Wales' only a cappella festival.
 It celebrated its tenth anniversary in May 2018.